sagemath/trac_to_gh/Issue 4987.md

 # Issue 4987: [with spkg, not ready for review] Upgrade to Cython 0.11

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4987

 Original creator: robertwb